FabianMaeurer/TensorCategories.jl/docs/src/index.md

 ## Usage

-To use Jucat the structures from the [OSCAR-System](https://github.com/oscar-system/Oscar.jl) are required.
+To use JuCat the structures from the [OSCAR-System](https://github.com/oscar-system/Oscar.jl) are required.
 Here a minimal usage Example.

 ```@repl
 using JuCat, Oscar;